-You can expect to hear back from a University Advancement staff member or other program representative within three business days.
+You can expect to hear back from a University Advancement staff member or other program representative within a week.
 In the meantime, feel free to contact the Alumni Association with any questions.

 We offer volunteer roles with a variety of time commitments.
 You’ll have an opportunity to discuss your availability with a University Advancement staff member or program representative.
 Opportunities range from welcoming guests for an hour at an event to joining a steering committee, which may involve several planning meetings throughout the year.
 We are happy to tailor an opportunity to fit your needs.